MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 | `cpeAMD`           | uses the `PrgEnv-amd` programming environment                                       |
 | `-PLUMED-2.7.4-CPU`| the version suffix                                                                  |

-**_The version of the toolchain should match the version of the LUMI software stack or the installation will fail._** (In fact, it is not just the version in the file name that should match but the version of the toolchain that is used in the recipe file.)

 _Version suffixes_ are typically used to distinguish different builds of the same version of the package.
 In this case, it indicates that it is a build of the 2021.4 version purely for CPU and also includes PLUMED as we have also builds without PLUMED (which is not compatible with every GROMACS version).

+**Note that the version of the toolchain should match the version of the LUMI software stack or the installation will fail.** (In fact, it is not just the version in the file name that should match but the version of the toolchain that is used in the recipe file.)

 Pay attention to pick an EasyBuild -build recipe that either matches you current settings (check with `module list`) or change your settings.
-For the version of software stack, you can check again the [bullet point 2](#2-choose-the-version-of-software-stack-and-partition).
+For the version of software stack, you can check again the [bullet point 1](#1-software-stack-version-and-partition).
 About programming environment, read more [here](../../development/compiling/prgenv.md) or just check that the version of the EasyBuild recipe matches your currenlty loaded PrgEnv.
-You can change the programming environment e.g. from cray to gnu by:
+You can change the programming environment e.g. from cray to gnu with the command:

 ```bash
 $ module load PrgEnv-gnu
 ```

-### 4. Installing the software
+### 4. Installing software

 EasyBuild is configured so that it searches in the user repository and two repositories on the system.
 The current directory is not part of the default search path but can be easily added with a command line option.
-By default, EasyBuild will not install dependencies of a package and fail instead, if one or more of the dependencies cannot be found, but that is also easily changed on the command line.
+By default, EasyBuild will not install dependencies of a package and fails instead, if one or more of the dependencies cannot be found, but that is also easily changed on the command line.
 If all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the software